Adobe Express vs Canva (2023) — Which is Better?

 The Adobe Express Android mobile app

-In terms of my personal testing, I tried out the Android versions of the two apps, and I found them both to be very user friendly — I did feel that Canva’s app was the much closer of the two to the desktop version of the tool.
+As for my personal testing, I tried out the Android versions of the two apps, and I found them both to be very user friendly — but overall, I did feel that Canva’s app was the closer of the two to the desktop version of the tool.

 Languages